redbadger/awesome-badger/stuartharris/wasmcloud/README.md

 ![Microservices in Kubernetes](./microservices.svg)

-If each microservice talks to its own database in a cloud hosted service such as Azure CosmosDB, then each would include the same libraries and similar glue code in order to talk to the DB.
+If each microservice talks to its own database, say in a cloud hosted service such as Azure CosmosDB, then each would include the same libraries and similar glue code in order to talk to the DB.
 Even worse, if each service is written in a different language, then we would be including (and maintaining) different libraries and glue code for each language.

 This problem is addressed today, for networking-related concerns, by a Service Mesh such as [Istio][istio] or [Linkerd][linkerd].
 These products abstract away traffic, security, policy and instrumentation into a sidecar container in each pod.
 This helps a lot because we now no longer need to implement this functionality in each service (and in each service's language).